 The Ebooks and the bound books are almost the same.
 One is printed from your computer the other you get in the mail.
 The EBook is a book delivered and intended to be read electronically and printed from your computer.
 The Ebooks are in the Adobe Acrobat format (like the sample lessons above).

-- You can find what you need fast.
-You can use “search” and “find” functions to pinpoint the material you need more easily than in a print book.
+- Use “search” and “find” functions to pinpoint the material you need more easily than in a print book.

-- HOW EBooks are extensively hyperlinked.
+- Hyperlinked.
 You open the ebook in your browser and click your way to the section or chapter you need.

 - The eBook contains the same contents as the traditional book